MA, Higher Ed Leadership

 Step 4 | Request recommendations

-By April 1, 2022, submit two (2) letters of recommendation, third letter of recommendation optional
+By the application deadline, submit two (2) letters of recommendation, third letter of recommendation optional

 - Recommendation letters may be submitted directly from your recommender to the Higher Education Leadership MA Program.
 At least one letter must be from someone who can attest to your academic work, such as a professor or other faculty member.
 The other two may be from a previous supervisor or colleague, or someone with the knowledge of your potential leadership, this might include a recent/former supervisor, faculty, advisor and/or mentor.